johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 configuration options to allow operators to make informed decisions about its use.

-# 7. The EDNS(0) No-OTS Option
+# 7. The EDNS(0) No-DTS Option

-To provide a mechanism for resolvers to explicitly opt out of receiving transport signals, this document defines a new EDNS(0) option called "No-OTS" (NOTS).
+To provide a mechanism for resolvers to explicitly opt out of receiving transport signals, this document defines a new EDNS(0) option called "No-DTS".
 When included in a query, this option signals to the authoritative server that the resolver does not want to receive any transport signals in the response.

-The typical use case is to set the EDNS(0) No-OTS option when the resolver already has the transport information it needs.
+The typical use case is to set the EDNS(0) No-DTS option when the resolver already has the transport information it needs.

-The EDNS(0) No-OTS option is structured as follows:
+The EDNS(0) No-DTS option is structured as follows:

 ~~~
                                               1   1   1   1   1   1